 The different style of boots for different weather makes life a lot better for both the airman and soldier.
 When I joined the Navy, we were issues two pairs of boots: one pair of black jungle boots and one pair black and green jungle boots.
-Yes, we had to keep them shined.
+And yes, we had to keep them shined.
 The Navy is the only branch now where you will see a pair of shined boots.
 In the other branches, you just need to keep your boots clean.
-I must say “great job” to the Navy for keeping the tradition alive.
+My hat’s off to the Navy for keeping the tradition alive.

 I won’t sit here and say which boots are better or worse because I have not worn them all.
 My personal preference for years has been anything by Mcrae, whether it be winter or summer.
-The have a good variety of different types, but most importantly, when I buy a pair of boots, I want them to be comfortable, to last long, and to be very durable in whatever terrain I’m in.
+They have a good variety of different types, but most importantly, when I buy a pair of boots, I want them to be comfortable, to last long, and to be very durable in whatever terrain I’m in.

 If you’re looking for a pair of waterproof boots that are lightweight or even winter boots, good luck.
-I have tried the Gortex ones that are supposed to help in wet weather and even snow.
-But I still got wet feet so I go with my reliable ones by Mcrae that I know aren’t the most waterproof but at least they dry fast.
-The winter weather boots are heavy and feel like you’re wearing cinder blocks, so good luck running in them.
+I have tried the Gortex ones that are supposed to help in wet weather and even snow, but I still got wet feet.
+That’s why I go with my reliable ones by Mcrae that I know aren’t the most waterproof, but they do, at least, dry quickly.
+The winter weather boots are heavy and feel like you’re wearing cinder blocks, so it’d be hard to run in them.